 How to Have the Sex Talk

-I believe that “the sex talk” starts early.
+I believe that “the sex talk” starts early the first time.

 Very early on.
-We had a book from Usborne that talked about how babies are made.
-I was grateful for it as it gave a totally biological stance of it.
+We had an Usborne Book (you an also get it on Amazon) that talked about how babies are made.
+It’s a great starting point and I was grateful for it as it gave a totally biological stance of it.

 The egg and the sperm meet and a baby is made.
 Not much more than that — but it started them out early about how biology happens.
+It’s an easy way to talk to young children about sex and where babies come from.
 That way, expanding beyond that made it more natural.

 Talking to young kids about sex

-I believe that that having a book like that is helpful.
-Books are great since we are encouraging our kids to learn all sorts of things from books (I’m a huge fan of keeping lots of non-fiction books at home).
+I believe that having a book like that is helpful when it comes to these important conversations.
+Books are great since we are encouraging our kids to use books to learn all sorts of things (I’m a huge fan of keeping lots of non-fiction books at home).

 But, at that age, I’d mostly just answer questions.
 And JUST the questions.